Frequently Asked Questions About Walt Disney World

 Starting in 2008, the dates were extended into the fall and winter (except for holiday periods) because of the faltering US economy, in order to fill empty rooms.
 In years after that, it was occasionally offered during other seasons as well.
 However, with the economy recovering in 2013, it was offered only for limited dates in September through December.

 To see exactly when “Free Dining” has been available in past years, and when the offer was released each year, check out our chart of release dates.
 There is never any guarantee that Disney will continue to offer any particular discount, but this one has been extremely popular, so it will probably continue in the future, as long as Disney has a lot of rooms to fill.

 Sometimes.
 If there is a general public, Annual Passholder or Florida resident resort code available for the time when you want to travel, it may be applicable to campsites.
 The only way to find out is to call Disney and ask if the code applies to campsites.

 All of the resort discount codes on MouseSavers.com have been checked out carefully and come from legitimate published sources such as Disney newspaper advertisements, faxes sent to travel agents by Disney, Disney websites, etc.

-While I’m not infallible, I can tell you that when someone writes to tell me a code didn’t work, it almost always turns out to be one of three things:
+While we’re not infallible, we can tell you that when someone writes to tell us a code didn’t work, it almost always turns out to be one of three things:

-- The person who wrote me is trying to use a code for dates or resorts for which it is not intended.
+- The person who wrote to us is trying to use a code for dates or resorts for which it is not intended.
 This is just plain not going to work.

 - There are no rooms at that rate remaining in the system for the particular combination of dates you want at the hotel you want.
 (Typically Disney holds a limited number of rooms for each code.)
 It’s best if you have some flexibility in your travel dates and/or choices of hotel.
 If you can’t get your first choice, you can always try calling back from time to time, since rooms are released frequently.